jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (11) In this section, a dividend that is resident passive income paid by an RWT proxy as described in section RE 3(1)﻿(c) of the Income Tax Act 2007 is treated as being interest.

 ### 26 Records to be kept for RWT purposes
-(1) Every person required, in accordance with the RWT rules, to pay RWT for resident passive income paid to or derived (as applicable) by any other person shall keep in English proper records sufficient to enable the Commissioner to ascertain readily at any time the following information in relation to each amount of resident passive income:
+(1) Every person required, in accordance with the RWT rules, to pay RWT for resident passive income paid to or derived (as applicable) by any other person shall keep in English or te reo Maori proper records sufficient to enable the Commissioner to ascertain readily at any time the following information in relation to each amount of resident passive income:
   (a) the amount of the resident passive income before withholding RWT:
   (b) the amount of RWT withheld:
   (c) the date on which the RWT was required to be withheld:
   (d) the full name and last known address of the recipient of the payment or the person deriving the resident passive income, as applicable:
   (e) in the case of a payment of interest, any number used by the person to identify the financial arrangement in relation to which the interest was paid:
   (f) such other information as the Commissioner may require.
-(2) Every person liable under the Income Tax Act 2007 to pay RWT for an amount of resident passive income paid to or derived (as applicable) by any other person had that other person not held an RWT exemption certificate given under section RE 27 of that Act shall keep in English proper records in relation to such amount sufficient to enable the Commissioner to ascertain readily at any time the following information in relation to each such amount:
+(2) Every person liable under the Income Tax Act 2007 to pay RWT for an amount of resident passive income paid to or derived (as applicable) by any other person had that other person not held an RWT exemption certificate given under section RE 27 of that Act shall keep in English or te reo Maori proper records in relation to such amount sufficient to enable the Commissioner to ascertain readily at any time the following information in relation to each such amount:
   (a) the amount and the date upon which the payment of RWT would have been required; and (b) the full name and last known address of the other person; and (c) the other person's tax file number.
 (3) Every person required to keep records by virtue of the application of subsections (1) and (2) shall record at the end of each year, in relation to each recipient to whom interest or dividends treated as interest were paid by that person during that year, sufficient information to enable the Commissioner to ascertain readily—
   (a) the total amount of interest and dividends treated as interest paid; and (b) details of all other financial arrangements under which interest has been paid by that person to that recipient at any time during that year.
-(4) Every person required by section 52 or section 54 to provide information to the Commissioner shall keep in English proper records to allow verification readily by the Commissioner of such information.
+(4) Every person required by section 52 or section 54 to provide information to the Commissioner shall keep in English or te reo Maori proper records to allow verification readily by the Commissioner of such information.
 (5) Every person required by this section to retain records shall— (a) take all reasonable precautions for the safe custody of all records that the person is required to keep under this section; and
   (b) retain those records for not less than 7 years after the end of the year in which were made the payments to which they relate, except to the extent that—